vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 HHH'.
 The term '364' shows the state of the Lord, eagerly waiting to accept one who chooses Him.
 So, these two words point out the 'siddhopaya' and the term 'ekam' combined with TA' signifies that He does not expect anything other than 'rakshapekshapurvakabharanyasa' or entrusting the protection of one's burden preceded with a prayer for protection.

 The 'sadhyopaya' or means that is to be adopted for gaining the 'siddhopaya', is pointed out by the term 'sharanam vraja'.
 From this, it is clear that Prapatti is a means of awakening the grace of the protector and happens to be a means for liberation just like Bahktiyoga.
 The Lord, who becomes pleased with this kind of surrender, happens to be the direct means for moksha.
-For this means of Prapatti, what one has to know particularly is 'nirapeksha-upayatva'
+For this means of Prapatti, what one has to know particularly is 'nirapeksha-upayatva' or a means that does not require any other thing.

-348

-Essence of Srimad Rahasyatraya Saram

-or a means that does not require any other thing.
 What all is required is expressed in the terms HT' and 'T ' This term HT4 has all the meanings that have been signified in the Mulamantra and Dvaya, such as 'sarva-rakshakatva' or the fact of redeeming all; 'sarva-sheshitva' or the fact of having every other thing subservient to Him; 'sriyahpatitva' or the fact of being the Lord of Goddess Mahalakshmi and 'Narayanarva' or the fact of being the one goal of all living beings.
 All qualities that are suggested by 'paratva' and 'soulabhya' are cxplicitly expounded by this term, such as 'sarvajnatva' omniscience, 'sarva-shaktitva' omnipotence, 'paramakarunikatva' supreme compassion, 'soushilya' the quality of uniting even with the low and 'vatsalya' the quality of not seeing the defects of His devotees.
 The auspicious divine form of the Lord that is signified by the term 'charanau' in the Dvaya-mantra', which divine form is indicating His supremacy and accessibility, is also signified by the term 'माम्'.

 On account of the four qualities of 'vatsalya', 'swamitva', 'soushilya' and 'soulabhya' of the Lord, the Lord was very considerate to Arjuna, who was overcome by compassion towards the unworthy, and carried out his wishes such as halting the chariot in the midst of the two armies and showing his 'Visvarupa' and showing again his original form.
 These four qualities of the Lord are foremost in protecting those that seek refuge in Him.
 Among the three qualities of 'Jnana', 'Shakti' and 'Karunya', the first two are common for nigraha and anugraha, but karunya is unique for redemption.